The Middle East is a political and spiritual magnet.

 Canadians in Israel

-In February 2015, just five days before our Canadian tour group arrived in northern Israel, Hezbollah anti-tank rockets killed two Israeli soldiers and wounded seven others in the Golan Heights.
+Five days before our Canadian tour group arrived in northern Israel, Hezbollah anti-tank rockets killed two Israeli soldiers and wounded seven others in the Golan Heights.

 As we made the 35-minute drive north from Tiberias, our Israeli guide answered most of our questions about Israel, the Gaza Strip, The PLO, Lebanon, Jordan and Jerusalem with the phrase, “Its complicated.”